Thornewill and Warham: Construction engineering

 Apart from the manufacture of steam engines, the company was also notable for its construction engineering: it provided and installed much of the ironwork in the Burton breweries between 1850 and 1890.

 In 1883 and 1884, the company built an iron bridge to replace a wooden footbridge connecting Burton to Andresy island.
 This led to the company's appointment to build a further bridge in the town.
 The construction in 1889 of Burton's Ferry Bridge and the connecting viaduct to Bond End, at a total cost of just over £10,000, was one of the firm's major achievements in that field, the bridge being designed by Edward William Ives (1851-1914?), with assistance from Alfred Andrew Langley, chief engineer of the Midland Railway.

 Robert Thornewill, sole owner, died on 22 November 1914 aged 71; his only son, Robert Surtees Thornewill, was a clergyman in London's East End with no interest in engineering.
 Eventually, in 1919 Thornewill and Warham Ltd went into liquidation and a new company of the same name was formed.
 This was taken over in 1929 by a rival, S. Briggs & Co.
-Ltd. of Burton (today Briggs plc), a manufacturer of brewery equipment.
+Ltd. of Burton (today Briggs of Burton PLC), a manufacturer of brewing, distilling and pharmaceutical equipment.